 Music has always played a huge part of my life and I would says strongly defines my identity.
 Even though I haven’t gigged in while (last seen with a guitar in Whelans in March 2020!), I have written, recorded and released music under my own name and with the bands Acrojunk (now defunct) and Fighting Spiders (COVID killed my involvement with that band ☹️).
 I have a heap of unreleased material written and am always threatening to unleash a solo album (because the world needs another 40-something man telling you his thoughts through song.)
 I also work as a musician with some theatre groups, most notably Waterford Spraoi.
 Back in the deep mists of time, I used to DJ in some local clubs and pubs, which brings me onto the final part of my professional life.

 For 17 years, I presented Irish Beats on Beat 102-103, a radio show that focus on the contemporary Irish music scene.
 There’s a huge amount of brilliant material released by Irish artists every month, most of which doesn’t get much recognition.
 Airtime is finite resource, but I always did my best to play as much high quality music to as large an audience as possible.
 If one listener a week discovered a new act, then I considered it a successful show.
 Due to time pressures, I finished up on the radio in March 2023.
 Irish Beats continues with a new host and is broadcast every Sunday from 8-10pm every Sunday on Beat 102-103.

 I’ve been posting shows to my personal MixCloud profile.
 BTW I’m not some sort of xenophobic music nationalist!
-I listen to a wide variety of music from all over the world, but on the radio I focus on homegrown sounds.
+I listen to a wide variety of music from all over the world, but on the radio I focused on homegrown sounds.